 An awesome thing about chest flys is that you can simply change the angle you’re doing this exercise with, and it will change the muscles you’re targeting.

-Chest Flys From Above (High Anchor Point) – in this variation you will attach the band to an anchor point which is above your shoulders and fly to the level of your belly button.
+Decline Chest Flys (High Anchor Point) – in this variation you will attach the band to an anchor point which is above your shoulders and fly to the level of your belly button.
 This will put more stress on your pecs especially your lower chest and will keep your shoulders almost out of play.

-Chest Flys From Beneath (Low Anchor Point) – this is the reverse to the previous variation.
+Incline Chest Flys (Low Anchor Point) – this is the reverse to the previous variation.
 You attach the band to an anchor point which is close to the floor and fly to shoulder level.
 This will focus more on your upper chest and will also involve quite some shoulder work.

 No Anchor Chest Fly – This variation is great if you simply don’t have anything you can attach the band to or want to do chest flys with both arms at the same time to safe time.
 The muscle activation will be less compared to the unilateral set up, but you will still feel your chest muscles working.
 It is crucial that you do the crossover in this set up to really maximize the contraction of the pec muscles.